tira-io/teaching-ir-with-shared-tasks/tutorials/README.md

 Hands-on tutorials to kick-start the development and evaluation of information retrieval systems.

-In this directory, we provide plenty Jupyter notebooks that guide students through specific aspects of information retrieval experimentation starting from [data exploration](tutorial-ir-datasets.ipynb) over [simple retrieval approaches](tutorial-query-expansion.ipynb) to [statistical analysis](tutorial-statistical-analysis.ipynb).
+In this directory, we provide plenty Jupyter notebooks that guide students through specific aspects of information retrieval experimentation, starting from [data exploration](tutorial-ir-datasets.ipynb), over [simple retrieval approaches](tutorial-query-expansion.ipynb), to [statistical analysis](tutorial-statistical-analysis.ipynb).

 The fastest and easiest way to run our tutorials is to use Github Codespaces.
 Just click on the button below which will start a remote session with everything installed already: